Ford Galaxy (2015-2023) Review

 Is the Ford Galaxy right for you?

-Ford didn’t invent the MPV, but the Galaxy has become a bit of a household name when it comes to people carriers.
-Unlike some rival models, the Galaxy offers seating for seven full-sized adults, which makes it a firm favourite in the private hire and taxi sectors.
+Ford didn’t invent the MPV, but the Galaxy has become a bit of a household name when it comes to people carriers, despite its departure.
+Unlike some rival models, it offered seating for seven full-sized adults, which makes it a firm favourite in the private hire and taxi sectors even today.

-Put simply, it offers the kind of space, practicality and flexibility you won’t find in a seven-seat SUV, so it’s the MPV to choose if your family is growing up fast.
+Put simply, it offered the kind of space, practicality and flexibility you still won't find in a modern seven-seat SUV, so it’s the used MPV to choose if your family is growing up fast.
 You won’t win any style points on the school run, but that’s hardly the point of the Galaxy.

 What other cars are similar to the Ford Galaxy?

 In a previous life, the Ford Galaxy shared much in common with the near-identical Volkswagen Sharan and SEAT Alhambra.
-Although the current version is a standalone model, the Sharan and Alhambra remain the Ford’s chief rivals.
+Although the latest version was a standalone model, the Sharan and Alhambra remained as the Ford’s chief rivals.

-The only other offerings that offer comparable levels of passenger and luggage space are van-based MPVs.
-There's quite a few of these around, including the near-identical Stellantis group models; the Vauxhall Vivaro Life, Citroen Spacetourer, Peugeot Traveller and Toyota Proace Verso.
-There's also the Mercedes V-Class if you're after a more upmarket van-based model, plus the ever-popular VW Caravelle and Ford's own Tourneo Custom.
+The only other offerings that offered comparable levels of passenger and luggage space were van-based MPVs.
+There were quite a few of these around at the time, including the near-identical Stellantis group models; the Vauxhall Vivaro Life, Citroen Spacetourer, Peugeot Traveller and Toyota Proace Verso.
+There was also the Mercedes V-Class if you were after a more upmarket van-based model, plus the ever-popular VW Caravelle and Ford's own Tourneo Custom.
+Many of these have since been retired too, but you can still pick up decent used examples.

-If you only need access to a third row of seats on an infrequent basis, the smaller Ford S-Max and Volkswagen Touran are worth a look, while the Citroen Grand C4 SpaceTourer and Renault Grand Scenic provide a little more flair.
+If you only needed access to a third row of seats on an infrequent basis, the smaller Ford S-Max and Volkswagen Touran were best suited, while the Citroen Grand C4 SpaceTourer and Renault Grand Scenic provided a little more flair.

-You should also consider the increasing range of 5+2 SUVs, including the Skoda Kodiaq, SEAT Tarraco, Peugeot 5008 and Volkswagen Tiguan Allspace.
+Fancy a new car?
+You should also consider the increasing range of 5+2 SUVs, including the Skoda Kodiaq, Hyundai Sante Fe, Peugeot 5008 and Volkswagen Tiguan Allspace.

 Comfort and design: Ford Galaxy interior

-"You sit high in the Ford Galaxy, which provides a commanding view of the road ahead, along with the opportunity to rub shoulders with the countless SUVs on the road.
-The interior isn't an exciting place to sit, but quality is decent and there's loads of standard equipment."
+"You sat high in the Ford Galaxy and it provided a commanding view of the road ahead, along with the opportunity to rub shoulders with the countless SUVs on the road.
+The interior wasn't an exciting place to sit, but quality is decent and there's loads of standard equipment."

-In fact, all-round visibility is excellent, with a large glass area contributing to a light and airy cabin.
-A three-piece windscreen is great for manoeuvring through tight and congested streets, although the (sometimes optional) rear-view camera might come in handy when a full quota of passengers is restricting the view out of the back window.
+In fact, all-round visibility was excellent, with a large glass area contributing to a light and airy cabin.
+Its three-piece windscreen made manoeuvring through tight and congested streets a doddle.
+If you can find a car with the rear-view camera fitted, this might come in handy when a full quota of passengers is restricting the view out of the back window.

-The driving position is excellent, aided by a steering wheel that’s adjustable for height and reach, plus a driver’s seat with lumbar support adjustment.
-If you intend to spend many hours behind the wheel, we’d recommend the optional 18-way electric seat adjustment, which allows you to set the position to ‘just so’.
+The driving position was also excellent and was aided by a steering wheel that was adjustable for height and reach plus its driver’s seat had lumbar support adjustment.
+If you intend to spend many hours behind the wheel, we’d recommend sourcing a car with the 18-way electric seat adjustment, this will allow you to set the position to ‘just so’.

-The design of the dashboard is utterly conventional, with the Zetec version boasting a pair of traditional dials flanking a 4.2-inch colour TFT display.
-The Titanium model features a 10.1-inch display, which adds some interest to an otherwise dull and uninspiring cabin.
+Its dashboard design remains utterly conventional, with the Zetec version boasting a pair of traditional dials flanking a 4.2-inch colour TFT display.
+The Titanium model featured a 10.1-inch display, which added some interest to an otherwise dull and uninspiring cabin.

-A large central armrest provides a comfortable place for your elbow while the standard-fit cruise control takes the strain on a long motorway journey.
-A leather-trimmed steering wheel and gear knob deliver a feeling of luxury, but leather seats are an option even on Titanium models.
+A large central armrest provided a comfortable place for your elbow while the standard-fit cruise control took the strain on long motorway journeys.
+A leather-trimmed steering wheel and gear knob delivered a feeling of luxury, but leather seats were still an option, even on Titanium models.

-Overall, the Galaxy is a comfortable and easy car to live with.
-You’ll be sitting in comfort as you listen to endless cries of “Are we nearly there yet?” from the children in the back.
+Overall, the Galaxy remains a comfortable and easy car to live with.
+Even in a used example, you’ll still be sitting in comfort as you listen to endless cries of “Are we nearly there yet?” from the children in the back.

-You wouldn’t call the Ford Galaxy ‘premium’, but its cabin feels reassuringly solid and upmarket.
-Unlike the smaller S-Max, there isn’t a Vignale trim available on the Galaxy, so it misses out on the full-fat luxury treatment.
+You wouldn’t call the Ford Galaxy ‘premium’, but its cabin still feels reassuringly solid and upmarket.
+Unlike the smaller S-Max, there wasn't a Vignale trim available on the Galaxy, so it missed out on the full-fat luxury treatment.

-No matter, because the interior is well screwed together, with the buttons and switches offering the reassuring qualities you’d associate with a so-called premium car.
-Little touches like the chrome surround on the air vents, centre console and inner door handles provide a touch of class, although the actual plastic used on the centre console itself is hard and cheap-feeling.
+No matter, because the interior was well screwed together, with the buttons and switches offering the reassuring qualities you’d associate with a so-called premium car.
+Little touches like the chrome surround on the air vents, centre console and inner door handles provided a touch of class, although the actual plastic used on the centre console itself had a hard and cheap feeling.

-The Titanium model doesn’t raise the perceived quality, but interior ambient lighting, keyless start and go, and the 10.1-inch digital instruments do enhance the ownership experience.
-The Titanium Lux pack adds adaptive LED headlights, heated leather seats with eight-way electric adjustment, plus an electric tailgate.
-The pack isn’t available with Zetec trim, so it’s one reason you might want to upgrade to Titanium.
-It's worth noting, though, that new buyers can now only choose Titanium trim.
+The Titanium model didn't raise the perceived quality, but interior ambient lighting, keyless start and go, and a 10.1-inch digital instrument cluster did enhance the ownership experience.
+The Titanium Lux pack added adaptive LED headlights, heated leather seats with eight-way electric adjustment, plus an electric tailgate.
+This pack wasn't available with Zetec trim, so it’s one reason you might want to pick a Titanium trim car.

-Infotainment: Touchscreen, USB, nav and stereo in the Ford Galaxy
+Infotainment: Touchscreen, USB, sat-nav and stereo in the Ford Galaxy

-All versions of the Ford Galaxy come with an eight-inch colour touchscreen infotainment system as standard.
-Since the 2019 facelift, the Galaxy has benefited from Ford’s Sync 3 software, which is superior to the Sync 2 system fitted to earlier models.
+All versions of the Ford Galaxy came with an eight-inch colour touchscreen infotainment system as standard.
+Since the 2019 facelift, the Galaxy benefited from Ford’s Sync 3 software, which was superior to the Sync 2 system fitted to earlier models.

-It’s not perfect.
-The display looks dated, and while the top menu is clear and concise, there are a few too many sub-menus, which makes it difficult to operate on the move.
-Fortunately, the voice recognition in the Galaxy is one of the best we’ve experienced.
+It wasn't perfect.
+The display looked dated, and while the top menu was clear and concise, there were a few too many sub-menus, which made it difficult to operate on the move.
+Fortunately, the voice recognition in the Galaxy was one of the best we experienced at the time.

-The Zetec and Titanium models feature eight speakers, Bluetooth, voice control, Apple CarPlay, Android Auto, two USB ports and emergency call.
-The Titanium trim - now the only trim offered on cars made after 2021 - adds satellite navigation to the mix.
+The Zetec and Titanium models featured eight speakers, Bluetooth, voice control, Apple CarPlay, Android Auto, two USB ports and emergency call.
+The Titanium trim added satellite navigation to the mix.

-Beyond that, it’s possible to upgrade to the Ford Sync Premium Sony DAB Navigation system, which adds 12 speakers and FordPass Connect to the spec included on the Titanium trim.
+Beyond that, it was possible to upgrade to the Ford Sync Premium Sony DAB Navigation system, which added 12 speakers and FordPass Connect to the Titanium trim's spec.

 Things were roughly the same on the pre-facelift Ford Galaxy, albeit with Sync 2.
 The Zetec trim featured an eight-inch touchscreen with DAB digital radio and Bluetooth, with navigation available as an option.
 Titanium and Titanium X models came with navigation and European mapping as standard.